zhenfeizhang/accumulator/readme.md

 This is a very raw, very prototype implementation of an accumulator using pairing over BLS12-381 curve.
+This code comes with minimum tests and benchmarks.
+It is not audited.
+Use at your own risk.

 # Algorithms
 * public parameters: